 60237 Fire Support Ship Design Study, Final Dec.
-Eng., 06101183, U
+Eng., 06/01/83, U

 This report describes a brief concept level study of Fire Support Ships (FSS), commissioned to support the preparation of a CLR.
-The FSS design requires minimum draft, maximum number of guns, point defense ASW and AAW, sustained speed greater than 25 knots, range greater than 4500 nm, stable seakeeping, good survivability, with emphasis on fragment protection, and low radar cross section.
+Among the FSS design requirements are minimum draft, maximum number of guns, point defense ASW and AAW. stable seakeeping, good survivability, with emphasis on fragment protection, and bw radar cross section.
 A previously developed parametric ship design model was exercised to determine the ship characteristics and costs reported in the study.
 The program is documented in appendix II and a listing (in BASIC) is provided.
 A short rationale is included explaining the selection of study.
-A description of the larger (203-nm 36caliber) vertical load of the two guns considered is given as Appendix I.
+A description of the larger vertical bad of the two guns considered is given as Appendix I.

-The powerplant utilizes LM 2500 gas turbine prime movers, high-speed composite shafting and aft mounted hardened and ground gears driving semi-submerged propellers.
+The powerplant utilizes LM 2500 gas turbine prime movers. high-speed composite shafting and aft mounted hardened and ground gears driving semi-submerged propellers.
 Results of values for length, beam, draft, displacement and volume are shown for two to six guns of two sizes.
 Sensitivity to sustained speed was also determined.
 These variables are concluded to have a strong influence on the outcome of the study.
 Sketches and tabulated values of ship configuration and unique features are presented.
-The report concludes that FSS ships in the 4000 • 8000 ton range, meeting ground rule requirements and which are capable of great firepower for significant periods, can be designed.